thehui87/Learning-Godot/devel_faq.md

 ## #1 GDScript?
 Why your own scripting language?
 Why not Lua, Javascript, C#, etc.

-The short answer is, we'd rather a programmer does the little effort to learn GDScript so he or she later has a seamless experience, than attracting him or her with a familiar programming language that results in a worse experience.
+The short answer is, we'd rather a programmer does the small effort to learn GDScript so he or she later has a seamless experience, than attracting him or her with a familiar programming language that results in a worse experience.
 We are OK if you would rather not give Godot a chance because of this, but we strongly encourage you to try it and see the benefits yourself.

 The official languges for Godot are GDScript and C++.